junxit/us-congress-bills-109/metadata.md

 - 2005-07-29 — Introduced in House
 - 2005-07-29 — Introduced in House
 - 2005-07-29 — Referred to the House Committee on Intelligence (Permanent Select).
+- 2005-09-15 — Committee Consideration and Mark-up Session Held.
+- 2005-09-15 — Ordered to be Reported Adversely.
+- 2005-09-21 — Placed on the House Calendar, Calendar No. 91.
+- 2005-09-21 — Reported adversely by the Committee on Intelligence (Permanent).
+H. Rept.
+109-228.
+- 2005-09-21 — Reported adversely by the Committee on Intelligence (Permanent).
+H. Rept.
+109-228.